Page updated 15/3/2020

 Some filming in Dublin Docks.

-An 18 year old girl called Joy has gone missing.
+An 18-year-old girl called Joy has gone missing.
 Another girl called Helen, a few weeks away from leaving her care home, is asked to ‘play’ Joy in a police reconstruction that will retrace Joy’s last known movements.
 Joy had everything.
 A loving family, a boyfriend, a bright future.
 Helen, parentless, has lived in institutions all her life and has never been close to anyone.
-Gradually Helen begins to immerse herself into the role, visiting the people and places that Joy knew; quietly and carefully insinuating her way into the lost girl’s life.
+Gradually Helen begins to immerse herself in the role, visiting the people and places that Joy knew; quietly and carefully insinuating her way into the lost girl’s life.
 But is Helen trying to find out what happened to Joy that day, or is she searching for her own identity?

 Available on DVD.